khofstadter/CS220AU-DP/index.md

 In this way, tech companies are collecting and tracking our data.
 Here is one question. **How much and what kind of data do these companies track?** We will explore this in the following text.

 ## Data collection
 Recently, any web page that we visit will ask us to agree on essential cookies and privacy policy and need to choose whether we accept all cookies or not.
 By clicking 'Yes' or 'Agree' at the end of the privacy policy that appears when you open a web page, we allow companies to collect our data.
+By agreeing to these, big tech companies can collect data as wide-ranging as our location, personal information, search history, online purchase history, and emails that have been sent and received.
+How such data is used depends on the type of business, but in many cases, it is used to display targeted advertising and to manage websites.

 ### What kind of data